qiskit-community/qiskit-experiments/docs/GUIDELINES.md

 the Qiskit Experiments package.
 Here are what to keep in mind when writing and updating
 tutorials:

+- The tutorials should be suitable for progressive learning, starting with simple instructions and gradually adding complexity.
+For example, T1 is a much better starting experiment than cross resonance hamiltonian tomography.
+Each new bit of added complexity that the user hasn't seen before should be explained.
 - Whenever possible, external resources should be linked to.
-For example, classes and methods in Qiskit should be linked
+For example, classes and methods in Qiskit should be linked.
-- If you make changes to the basic API shown in the tutorials, it's important to update them.
+- If you make changes to the basic API shown in the tutorials, it's important to update the corresponding part in the tutorials.
 Consider adding a special note for major recent changes to inform users who may be used to the old usage pattern.

 ### How-to guides